Key Takeaways:

 Is Mediation Confidential?

-One reason people often choose mediation is that it’s much more confidential.
-Cases don’t become part of the public record and conversations and communication between spouses stay private.
+One reason people choose mediation is its greater confidentiality.
+Cases don’t become part of the public record, and conversations and communication between spouses stay private.

-A professional code of conduct compels mediators to keep any information confidential and under wraps.
+A professional code of conduct compels mediators to keep information confidential and under wraps.

 How Does It Differ From Arbitration?

-Arbitration is another form of alternate dispute resolution.
+Arbitration is another form of alternative dispute resolution.
 It’s similar to mediation in some regards but different in others.
-Again, both parties sit down with an outside third party instead of going to court.
+Again, both parties meet with an independent third party rather than going to court.
 While spouses work together in mediation, arbitration can resemble a trial.

 Both sides present arguments and evidence, and in these cases, the arbitrator has the power to make rulings.